Myrmex/macronizer-api/README.md

 - CORS-enabled, JSON-based API endpoint to macronize Latin texts using the Alatius macronizer engine (ASP.NET 7).
 - auditing features like logging and optional mailing to administrators.
 - rate limiting policy to prevent issues and DoS attacks.
-This is especially required here because of the low performance linked to the Python-based core.
+This is especially required here because of the low performance due to the Python-based core.
-- additional filtering functions for preprocessing input text and postprocessing output text.
+- some additional filtering functions for preprocessing input text and postprocessing output text.
 - fully containerized distribution (Docker), making the tool usable both in a local machine for single users, and in a server.

 ## Architecture